cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

 Read the associated [DUKES Data](./docs/data-dukes.md) page for details on how the DUKES data was acquired and processed.

-### United Kingdom: High Resolution Population Density
+### United Kingdom: High Resolution Population Count

 The [Humanitarian Data Exchange](https://data.humdata.org/) publishes a number of data sets from around the globe.
 On an irregular basis, they publish population density data for the UK.
 In this example we're using the `population_gbr.geotiff.zip` file (which contains a GeoTIFF of population density) from the [United Kingdom: High Resolution Population Density Maps + Demographic Estimates](https://data.humdata.org/dataset/united-kingdom-high-resolution-population-density-maps-demographic-estimates) page.

+**Note:** Whilst meta reports this data as a population density, their documentation tells another tale; it is in fact a population count.
+Having said that, this only matters when calculating the amount of people within the 1KM radius of a power plant.

-No processing is needed on this data set, we're using it as is.
+No pre-processing is needed on this data set, we're using it as is.

 ## Uploading data